-I hereby voluntarily declare that I am p regnant.
+I hereby voluntarily declare that I am pregnant.

 My best estimate of the date of conception is (mm/dd/yyyy)

-While this declaration is in effect, I agree to abide by all restrictions deemed necessary by Arizona Department of Transportation to keep the occupational exposure to my unborn child below 500 mrem.
-This may include accepting reassignment to different job at equal pay for the duration of the pregnancy.
+Arizona Department of Transportation to ee to abide by all restrictions deemed necessary by keep the occupational exposure to my unborn child oting reassignment to different job at equal pay for the

-I understand that I may revoke this declaration at Department Radiation Safety Officer. any time by providing written notification to the
+I understand that I may revoke this declarate Department Radiation Safety Officer. ation at any time by providing written notification to the

 Name (print) EIN or SSN

 Signature Date

-TO BE COMPLE TED BY DRSO
+TO BE CO OMPLETED BY DRSO

-TO BE COMPLE
+TO BE CO

 Date

-Received by Date Officer
+Received by Date

-Received by Date Officer to declaration: mrem Her of pregnancy: mrem
+Received by Date Safety Officer eption to declaration: mrem emainder of pregnancy: mrem